triangledirt/books/RAPE!.md

 "Hey buddy!
 Who's this?"

 "This is Seymour.
-I'm probably going to rename him---I mean I am going to rename him I just don't know what to rename him yet."
+I'm probably going to rename him—I mean I am going to rename him I just don't know what to rename him yet."

 "Who's is he?"